 Spelling is an essential skill for all learners and is a crucial part of the new National Curriculum for English.
-The New National Curriculum states that by the end of Year Four children should be able to read and spell the following words:
+The New National Curriculum states that by the end of Year four children should be able to read and spell the following words:

-accident(ally) knowledge early purpose actual(ly) earth. learn guarter address eight/eighth length question enough answer library recent exercise appear material regular arrive experience medicine reign believe experiment mention remember bicycle extreme minute: sentence breath famous natural separate breathe favourite special naughty build February notice: straight busy/business forward(s) occasion(ally) strange calendar fruit: often strength caught grammar opposite suppose centre. ordinary surprise group particular therefore century guard though/although certain guide peculiar circle. heard perhaps thought complete heart popular through consider height position various continue history weight possess(ion) decide imagine possible woman/women describe increase potatoes different important pressure difficult interest probably disappear island promise
+accident(ally) early knowledge purpose

+actual(ly) earth learn quarter

+address eight/eighth length question

+answer enough library recent

+appear exercise material regular

+arrive experience medicine reign

+believe experiment mention remember

+bicycle extreme minute sentence

+breath famous natural separate

+breathe favourite naughty special

+build February notice straight

+busy/business forward(s) occasion(ally) strange

+calendar fruit often strength

+caught grammar opposite suppose

+centre group ordinary surprise

+century guard particular therefore

+certain guide peculiar though/although

+circle heard perhaps thought

+complete heart popular through

+consider height position various

+continue history possess(ion) weight

+decide imagine possible woman/women

+describe increase potatoes

+different important pressure

+difficult interest probably

+disappear island promise

 A list will be sent home each week in your child's Home Spelling Book for you to practise with your child at home.
 The list will contain 10 words appropriate to the childs individual spelling level, included in these 10 words will be a selction from the list above.
 They will be tested on these words each week; these will be completed in the back of their Home Spelling Book for you to see.